-US MA Development, LLC is proposing to build the proposed Lackey Dam Logistics Center, a truck distribution/warehouse on Lackey Dam Road, Sutton, Massachusetts.
+US MA Development, LLC is proposing to build the Lackey Dam Logistics Center, a warehouse with distribution facility on Lackey Dam Road, Sutton, Massachusetts.
 Cavanaugh Tocci has monitored existing sound levels on-site and has completed computer modeling of sound potentially generated by facility stationary and mobile equipment.
 It has been concluded that stationary equipment sound would meet MassDEP noise policy limits without site controls based on the assumptions regarding rooftop equipment and the emergency generator that would be installed.
-To mitigate a potential nuisance produced by mobile sound sources, the following are recommended: